mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #7: Mod wheel to LFO

 Which LFO is activated via mod wheel?
 It should be the vib.
 LFO.
-In this test, if the vib LFO is properly being activated, there should be a mild vibrato.
+In this test, if the vib LFO is properly being activated, there should be a mild vibrato (4 Hz).
 However, if it is activating the modulation LFO instead, then the vibrato will be very fast.

 ### Test #8: Scale Tune / Root Key